Amis language

-Amis (Sowal no 'Amis or Pangcah) is a Formosan language of the Amis (or Ami), an indigenous people living along the east coast of Taiwan.
-Currently, the largest of the Formosan languages, it is spoken from Hualien in the north to Taitung in the south, with another population in the Hengchun Peninsula near the southern end of the island, though the northern varieties are considered to be separate languages.
+Amis (Sowal no ʾAmis or Pangcah) is a Formosan language spoken by the Amis (or Ami), an indigenous people living along the east coast of Taiwan.
+Amis is the largest of the Formosan languages.
+It is spoken between Hualien in the north and Taitung in the south, with another population of speakers in the Hengchun Peninsula near the southern end of the island.
+The northern varieties are considered to be separate languages.

-Government services in counties where many Amis people live in Taiwan, such as the Hualien and Taitung railway stations, broadcast in Amis alongside Mandarin.
-However, few Amis under the age of 20 in 1995 spoke the language.
-It is not known how many of the 200,000 ethnic Amis speak the language, but overall a third of the aboriginal Taiwanese population does.
+Government services in counties where many Amis people live in Taiwan broadcast in Amis alongside Mandarin, such as at the Hualien and Taitung railway stations.
+However, few Amis under the age of 20 spoke the language in 1995.
+It is not known how many of the 200,000 ethnic Amis speak the language.
+A third of the aboriginal Taiwanese population speaks Amis.

 Dialects

 Amis is a dialect cluster.
 There are five dialects: Southern Amis, Tavalong-Vataan, Central Amis, Chengkung-Kwangshan, and Northern Amis (Nanshi Amis, which includes Nataoran).

-Sakizaya is a moribund language spoken among the northernmost ethnic Amis but is mutually unintelligible with the Northern Amis dialect.
+Sakizaya is a moribund language spoken among the northernmost ethnic Amis.
+It is not mutually intelligible with the Northern Amis dialect.